IoannisSavvakis/Galaktion/README.md

 ## Simple Program
 This simple Galaktion program declares the `$myFile` variable of `xmlfile` type to represent the my_file.xml file of the Current Working Directory.<br>
-Then it uses an XPath expression to get the text of the node World under the node Hello from this file and prints it to the console.
+Then it uses an XPath expression to get the text of the node `World` under the node `Hello` from this file and print it to the console.
 ```
 xmlfile $myFile := './my_file.xml'